silverstripe/silverstripe-graphql-devtools/README.md

 This is because GraphQL 4 has its own `DevelopmentAdmin` controller.

+The GraphQL v4 version of the module allows you to clear your schema by calling the `/dev/graphql/clear` task.

 ## Security

 By default, the tool has the same restrictions as other development tools like `dev/build`: